Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals have a 4.52 team ERA that ranks 23rd among all league pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (90 total, one per game).
+- Cardinals pitchers combine to surrender 92 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.